-Almost every homestead in BC has a rhubarb plant growing close the house.
 Rhubarb is a hardy perennial that will grow in the most difficult circumstances.
 It doesn’t mind frost.
+It is hardy to -50F.
 It is one of the first plants to show signs of life in the spring.
 It is so hardy that we will often find it already growing when the snow melts.
+I have had rhubarb still producing after 70 years.
+We brought a piece of the root from that 70 year old rhubarb plant at our old acreage to our new homestead 20 years ago and it is still producing and thriving.

 During World War I, the leaves of rhubarb were mistakenly recommended as a food source in Britain and many people were poisoned after ingesting the leaves, so we don’t recommend you eat them at all.
 You can safely compost them or try one of these other creative methods for using rhubarb leaves from Learning and Yearning.